 Where to Stay

 Omni Hilton Head Oceanfront Resort– This property has the comfort of a hotel room with the amenities of a condo.
-They also have direct beach access, bikes for rent, a giant chess board and a fire pit. (book here) 23 Ocean Lane
+They also have direct beach access, bikes for rent, a giant chess board, and a fire pit.
+(Read our review here.)
+23 Ocean Lane

 The Westin Hilton Head Island Resort & Spa– The most luxurious hotel on the island is the Westin, which has nine tennis courts and golf courses.
 The spa and fitness center are a part of the wellness appeal.
 2 Grasslawn Avenue